-STEP 1.
-Observe your roof runoff.
+STEP 1 - Observe your roof runoff.
 Note where you have existing roof gutter downspouts, roof valleys or edges that drain large amounts of water.

-STEP 2.
-Calculate the runoff volume.
+STEP 2 - Calculate the volume.
 To determine how many rain barrels you need and whether you should designate an area to direct the rain barrel overflow, you need to know the volume of water the barrels will receive during a typical rain storm.
-Most storms in New Hampshire produce one inch or less of rain so designing for a 1-inch storm will capture most of the runoff volume as long as the barrels are emptied between storms.
+Most storms in New Hampshire produce one inch or less of rain so designing for a one-inch storm will capture most of the volume, as long as the barrels are emptied between storms.

-Complete steps a. through d. to calculate runoff volume.
+Complete steps a. through d. to calculate volume.

 a.
-Calculate the square footage of the drainage area: DRAINAGE AREA LENGTH (ft) X DRAINAGE AREA WIDTH (ft) = DRAINAGE AREA (ft2)
+Calculate the square footage of the roof area:

+ROOF LENGTH (ft) X ROOF WIDTH (ft) = ROOF AREA (ft^2)